 Trigeminal Neuralgia: (Bare with the Medical for just a moment)

 Our Katie has a very rare, absolutely excruciating, facial pain condition called Trigeminal Neuralgia, or TN for short because that’s a mouthful.
-She also has Geniculate Neuralgia, but we rarely even tell anyone that because even doctors have no idea what we’re talking about when that comes up.
+She also has Geniculate Neuralgia, but we rarely tell anyone that because even doctors have no idea what that is.

-SO, a little travel blog departure for a biology lesson (I’ll keep it short, I promise!)… Trigeminal Neuralgia, is usually caused, the experts believe, by a combination of two factors: First, the person has a flaw in the myelin (protective covering) that covers their cranial nerves.
+SO, a little travel blog departure for a biology lesson (I’ll keep it short, I promise!)… Classic or Type 1 Trigeminal Neuralgia (what our girl has) is usually caused, the experts believe, by a combination of two factors: First, the person has a flaw in the myelin (protective covering) that covers their cranial nerves.
 For some reason, it is not strong, and with irritation will break down.
 Second, that person must have something compressing their cranial nerves in some way.
 This may be as scary as a tumor, or as fluke as the nerve attaching somewhere weird it shouldn’t, or having something literally growing through it.
 Most commonly, it’s from a blood vessel laying on or looped around the nerve.
-Years of this contact is enough to rub that flawed myelin off the nerve, and it starts firing like an uninsulated wire with the slightest stimulation.
+Years of this contact is enough to rub that flawed myelin off the nerve, and the nerve starts firing like an uninsulated wire with the slightest stimulation.
 If this is happening to the the Trigeminal (5th cranial) Nerve, which supplies sensation to your face, your stabbing/electrocution-like pain will be in on side of your face, and you have Trigeminal Neuralgia.
-If this happens to the 7th and/or 9th cranial nerve, that pain is Geniculate Neuralgia, and it happens deep inside your ear.
+If this happens to the 7th and/or 9th cranial nerve, that pain is Geniculate Neuralgia, and the pain happens deep inside your ear.

 It’s called “the most painful disease known to man” and other lovely nicknames, and my girl has it.